 To minimize the likelihood of suffering collapses in turbulent conditions, it is essential to use active flying.
 These are skills that are best learnt by playing with the glider on the ground.
 Flying with a small amount of brake applied (approx. 20cm) will allow you to feel the feedback from the wing.
-In turbulent conditions the internal pressure of the wing is constantly changing and by using a small amount of brake will you feel these changes.
-The aim of active flying is to maintain a constant pressure through the brakes, If you feel a reduction or loss of pressure quickly apply the brakes until you feel normal pressure again.
-Once you have normal pressure, raise the hands back to the original position.
-Avoid flying with continuous amounts of deep brake in rough air as you could inadvertently stall the wing - always consider your airspeed.
-The brake inputs can be symmetric or asymmetric; you may have to apply both brakes or just one.
-These subtle adjustments will keep the glider flying smoothly and directly above you and dramatically reduce the likelihood of a collapse.
+In turbulent conditions the internal pressure of the wing is constantly changing and only by using a small amount of brake will you feel these changes.
+The aim of active flying is to maintain a constant pressure through the brakes, If you feel a reduction or loss of pressure apply the brakes until you feel normal pressure again.
+Once you have normal pressure, raise the hands quickly back to the original position.
+Avoid flying with continuous amounts of deep brake in rough air as you could inadvertently stall the wing.
+Always consider your airspeed.
+These movements can be symmetric or asymmetric; you may have to apply both brakes or just one.
+These subtle adjustments will keep the glider flying smoothly and directly above you and dramatically reduce the chances of a collapse.
 If the glider pitches in front of you, use the brakes to slow it down.
-Equally, if the glider drops behind you, release the brakes to allow it to speed up, but be ready to anticipate the following pitch forward.
-The goal is to maintain the wing directly overhead with a constant level of internal pressure.
+Equally, if the glider drops behind you, release the brakes to allow it to speed up.
+The goal is to always keep the wing directly overhead.

-No pilot and no glider are immune to collapses however correct active flying will reduce the chances significantly.
-When the conditions are turbulent, be more active and anticipate the movements of your wing, always be aware of your altitude and do not over-react.

-We strongly advise you to keep hold of your brakes at all times and to not fly in turbulent conditions.
+No pilot and no glider are immune to collapses however active flying will virtually eliminate any tendency to collapse.
+When the conditions are turbulent, be more active and anticipate the movements of your wing.
+Always be aware of your altitude and do not over-react.
+We strongly advise you to always keep hold of your brakes.
+Do not fly in turbulent conditions.